bagder/http3-explained/en/proc-status.md

 that can run the IETF version of QUIC or HTTP/3.

-Google Chrome has shipped with a working implementation of Google's own QUIC version since many years, but that does not interoperate with the official QUIC protocol and its HTTP implementation is different than HTTP/3.
+Google Chrome has shipped with a working implementation of Google's own QUIC version since many years, but that does not interoperate with the IETF QUIC protocol and its HTTP implementation is different than HTTP/3.

 ## Implementation Obstacles